The list of the best Oxford Colleges

 The Best Oxford Colleges for Law

-Brasenose College is of the colleges at Oxford with the strongest reputation for law programmes.
+Brasenose College is one of the colleges at Oxford with the strongest reputation for law programmes.
 It has a dedicated law library and a law faculty that includes many distinguished scholars.
 There are more High Court judges produced by Brasenose than at any other institution.
-In addition to having a long history of top lawyers teaching there, it also has a two-room law library, so you do most of your reading without having to trek to St Cross.
-It also has a highly regarded law society, the Ellesmere Society.
-It took about twice as many lawyers as other colleges, and about 10% of students were studying law.

 The Best Oxford Colleges for Medicine